shahchayan9/NextMeal-Backend/README.md

 This backend system is designed as a collection of six microservices that handle various aspects of the **NextMeal** platform.
 These services include user authentication, restaurant information, reservation handling, review management, queue processing, and AI-powered assistance.

-All microservices are deployed in **AWS ECS (Elastic Container Service)**, and databases (PostgreSQL, DynamoDB) and other AWS resources like S3, SQS, Elasticache, and OpenSearch are fully integrated for production.
+All microservices are containerized using **Docker**, their images are pushed to **AWS ECR (Elastic Container Registry)**, and they are deployed on **AWS ECS (Elastic Container Service)**.
+Databases and other AWS services such as S3, SQS, Elasticache, and OpenSearch are fully integrated.

 ---